 We’ve all done it.
 After a hard day we’ve eaten that dish that we know we’ll “pay for”, had a few crisps or had a glass of wine, secretly hoping to get away with it.
-So don’t beat yourself up.
+With IBS don’t beat yourself up.
 You’re just human!

 Let’s face it, it’s hard being confined to a limited diet with so much delicious food around.